-The kanban card should be filled out with all the critical data necessary to complete the task.
-This includes who on the team is responsible for the work, what that work is in a brief description, when it’s due, if there are any dependencies linked to the task and then supporting documents and images attached to the card for greater direction and clarity.
+The kanban card should be filled with the critical data necessary to complete the task.
+This includes who on the team is responsible for the work, what that work is in a brief description, when it’s due and if there are any dependencies linked to the task.
+Supporting documents and images are attached to the card for greater direction and clarity.

 2. Keep It Simple

 The point of kanban cards is to keep your focus on what must be done now.
 When you start using kanban cards, start off simple.
 You can always ramp up later.
 A kanban card is going to go through three iterations: to do, doing and done.
 Of course, it can do much more than that, but at first, it’s best to stick to the basics.
 As you get comfortable, expand what your kanban does.

 3. Set Up Policies

 Before starting to use kanban cards, set up clear policies on methodology.
 If everyone on the team understands what the kanban cards do, the process will be more successful.
 For instance, when can a card be worked on, what can it move from one column to the next, etc.?
 These are important boundaries to set up to make sure your agile workflow is smooth.